Talk show: History

-In 2020, the fear of the spread of the coronavirus led to large changes in the operation of talk shows, with many being filmed without live audiences to ensure adherence to the rules of social distancing.
+In 2020 the fear of the spread of COVID-19 led to large changes in the operation of talk shows, with many being filmed without live audiences to ensure adherence to the rules of social distancing.
 The inclusion of a live, participating audience is one of the attributes that contribute to the defining characteristics of talk shows.
 Operating without the interaction of viewers created difficult moments and awkward silences to hosts who usually used audience responses to transition conversations.